Romambo/JCSDK_DocumentFile/unity_Document.md

            </details>

-        4. JCiOSConfig.plist Parameter Description：  Look at the downloaded "SDKFile" -> "MS_SDK" file
+        4. JCiOSConfig.plist Parameter Description：  Look at the downloaded "SDKFile" -> "MS_SDK" file.Developers are required to fill in, please ask for relevant id from our relevant staff

              V1.0.0 add